Used 2005 Pontiac Aztek

-What's a good price on a Used 2005 Pontiac Aztek?
+What's a good price for a New 2005 Pontiac Aztek?

-Which used 2005 Pontiac Azteks are available in my area?
+Which 2005 Pontiac Azteks are available in my area?

 Shop Edmunds' car, SUV, and truck listings of over 6 million vehicles to find a cheap new, used, or certified pre-owned (CPO) 2005 Pontiac Aztek for sale near.
-Simply research the type of car you're interested in and then select a used car from our massive database to find cheap prew-owned vehicles for sale near you.
-Once you have identified a used vehicle you're interested in, check the Carfax and Autocheck vehicle history reports, read dealer reviews, and find out what other owners paid for the Used 2005 Pontiac Aztek.
+Simply research the type of car you're interested in and then select a car from our massive database to find cheap vehicles for sale near you.
+Once you have identified a used vehicle you're interested in, check the AutoCheck vehicle history reports, read dealer reviews, and find out what other owners paid for the 2005 Pontiac Aztek.

-Can't find a used 2005 Pontiac Azteks you want in your area?
+Can't find a new 2005 Pontiac Azteks you want in your area?
 Consider a broader search.

-Find a used Pontiac Aztek for sale - 2 great deals out of 15 listings starting at $24,278.
+Find a new Pontiac Aztek for sale - 5 great deals out of 5 listings starting at $12,299.

-Find a used Pontiac for sale - 7 great deals out of 10 listings starting at $11,277.
+Find a new Pontiac for sale - 2 great deals out of 13 listings starting at $8,978.

 Should I lease or buy a 2005 Pontiac Aztek?